 Fu Hongxue (傅红雪): A tragic sabre user who appeared in several Gu Long stories.
 Lame in one leg, epileptic, and trained by his mother to enact vengeance against Wulin, Fu was a fearsome killing machine that few could survive from.
 His technique epitomises the terse writing style of Gu Long, who deliberately avoids verbose descriptions of fights.
 In the stories, hardly anyone survived more than one slash from Fu Hongxue.

-Guo Jing (郭靖): One of the best known heroes under Jin Yong’s pen.
-Dim and stoic Guo Jing was born to Han Chinese parents, but grew up among the Mongolians.
-His righteous character eventually won him the admiration of several top martial artists, and later in the stories, he was also shown to be a talented military strategist.
+Guo Jing (郭靖): One of the best known heroes under Jin Yong’s pen, dim and stoic Guo Jing was born to Han Chinese parents, but grew up among Mongolians.
+His righteous character eventually won him the admiration of several top martial artists, and later in the story, he was also shown to be a talented military strategist.
 Guo Jing featured heavily in the first two parts of Jin Yong’s Condor trilogy (射雕英雄传, 神雕侠侣).
 His death also set the premise for the events in the final part (倚天屠龙记).

 Hua Wuque (花无缺): One of the two protagonists of Gu Long’s Juedai Shuang jiao (绝代双骄, sometimes translated as the Magnificent Twins).
 Hua Wuque was separated from his twin brother at birth by the evil Yaoyue Gongzhu (邀月宫主), the latter having the intention of manipulating the two brothers into fighting to their deaths.
 His name translates as “flawless.”